Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * Git add, commit and push all your changes to the github repository.

 ## Heroku
-* Sign into a Heroku account
+* Sign in to a Heroku account

-* Click on New button to create a new app with a unused name.
+* Click on the New button to create a new app with an unused name.

-* Next select the app and then click on Settings in menu.
+* Next select the app and then click on Settings in the menu.

 * Find "Config Vars" section and click on the "Reveal Config Vars" button.

-* In the input boxes for each variable (API Key, database url, port, Secret Key, database name, and IP) input key and value and then hit add.
+* In the input boxes for each variable (API Key, database URL, port, Secret Key, database name, and IP) input key and value and then hit add.
-Once all variables have been input, click on "Deploy" in menu bar.
+Once all variables have been input, click on "Deploy" in the menu bar.

 * In the Deployment Method section, select GitHub

-* Type in the repository name and if the name of the repo is found you will be able to click connect on said repo.
+* Type in the repository name and if the name of the repo is found you will be able to click connect on the said repo.

 * The app will then be connected to the GitHub repository.

-* To enable automatic deployment, scroll down to "Automatic Deploys" section and click on button "Enable Automatic Deploys."
+* To enable automatic deployment, scroll down to "Automatic Deploys" section and click on the button "Enable Automatic Deploys."

 * Go to Settings and scroll down to find Domains and you will find your web address e.g - https://bookmarked-db.herokuapp.com/home

 * After instigating automatic deployment, all changes committed to the GitHub repository will be reflected in the deployed site on Heroku.

 ## How to Fork it
-* Login or Sign Up to GitHub.
+* log in or Sign Up to GitHub.
 * On GitHub, go to [BookMarked Repository](https://github.com/LiamGaff/Book-Marked).
 * In the top right, click "Fork".
-* You should then create an env.py file with your own values, and create a MongoDB database with the data keys that are in the above example.
+* You should then create an env.py file with your values, and create a MongoDB database with the data keys that are in the above example.
 * You will need to install all of the project requirements.
 This can be done using the command pip3 install -r requirements.txt.
 * Type python3 app.py in your GitPod terminal to run the project.